What is a Business Intelligence Analyst?

 There were about 287,200 jobs for Business Intelligence Analyst in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Business Intelligence Analyst by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+There will be an estimated 22,400 positions for Business Intelligence Analyst per year.

 The states with the most job growth for Business Intelligence Analyst are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Maryland, or Mississippi.
 These states have the worst job growth for this type of profession.